 Valparaiso University is a good decision for students pursuing a Criminology degree.
 The destination of Valparaiso, Indiana, is satisfactory for individuals who desire a less busy, suburban area.

 Powerful support for student vets earns this school top marks.
-Because of its affordable price and excellent instructional programs, Valparaiso University is a fantastic value, attaining a position of #14 in Indiana.
+This school is known for a low crime rate, among the safest schools in the country.
 Get an idea of what being on campus at Valpo is really like by watching a few campus videos.